SearchOracle

 Jack Vaughan asks:

-How will new Oracle cloud offerings impact on-premise Sparc and Solaris in your organization?
+How will new Oracle cloud offerings impact on-premises Sparc and Solaris in your organization?

 -